Estimated reading time: 8 minutes

 Insurance

-A competent dog walker will ask you about your pet insurance policy and what circumstances and incidents it will cover.
-They should also request authorisation in writing to act in your name if veterinary assistance is required if they cannot contact you immediately.
+A competent dog walker will ask you about your pet insurance policy and the circumstances and incidents it covers.
+They should also request authorisation in writing to act in your name if veterinary assistance is required, if they cannot contact you immediately.

 A DBS check